abiolayoung/abiolayoung/README.md

-- 👋 Hi, I’m @abiolayoung
+- 👋 Hi, I’m @abiolayoung, a frontend dev
 - 👀 I’m interested in open source collaboration
+- ⚡ i build amazing stuffs for the web using react.js, next.js, Typescript and js
+- 👋 i am obssesed with material-UI, Bootstrap, ShadCN
-- 🌱 I’m currently learning Reactjs, Angular, and Vue
+- 🌱 I’m currently learning Angular, and Vue
 - 💞️ I’m looking to collaborate on any complex project where i will be able to implement my problem solving skills and experience
 - 📫 i can be reached via email @ abiolayoung229@gmail.com
 - 😄 Pronouns: He/him